theflyingcodr/lathos/README.md

 It utilises checking errors for behaviour, not type or substring.
 This helps to make error checking elegant and removes dependency on your code from concrete error types.

-This library was heavily influenced by a [blog from Dave Cheney](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully) and is my take on the paradigms discussed there.
+This library was heavily influenced by a [blog from Dave Cheney (Don’t just check errors, handle them gracefully)](https://tpow.app/2a736d9f) and is my take on the paradigms discussed there.

 ## Examples